rails/rails/guides/source/action_controller_overview.md

 You want to also use the permitted attributes in the `new` action.
-This raises the problem that you can't use `require` on the root-key because normally it does not exist when calling `new`:
+This raises the problem that you can't use `require` on the root key because normally it does not exist when calling `new`:

 ```ruby
 # using `fetch` you can supply a default and use